-Barley water is made from barley, which is believed to be one of the oldest grains in the world.
-Although it is not a staple of most American diets, there is growing evidence that barley and barley-based foods have a variety of health benefits.
+Barley water is made from barley.
+There is growing evidence that barley and barley-based foods have a variety of health benefits.
+Potential barley water benefits include boosting fiber, lowering cholesterol, and more.

 In this article, we look at the evidence behind the many health claims about barley, as well as its nutritional value.
 We also list steps on how to make barley water at home.